VAriable ResolutIon Algorithms

 A European Research Council - Horizon 2020 project

-The European Research Council supports the project "Variable resolution algorithms for macromolecular simulations" - VARIAMOLS by Dr. Raffaello Potestio with an ERC Starting Grant of 1.4 million Euros.
-The PI and his team will develop and apply novel techniques to represent a large biomolecule, such as a protein or an assembly of several proteins, with models that are at the same time chemically accurate and computationally efficient.
+Our research group is supported by the European Research Council with the ERC Starting Grant project "Variable resolution algorithms for macromolecular simulations" - VARIAMOLS awarded to Dr. Raffaello Potestio.
+The PI and his team develop and apply novel techniques to represent a large biomolecule, such as a protein or an assembly of several proteins, with models that are at the same time chemically accurate and computationally efficient.

 Within the broad spectrum of biological soft matter systems, large proteins and protein assemblies occupy a central role.
 These molecules are extremely versatile: they can catalyze chemical reactions, transport atoms and molecules across the cellular membrane, bind to foreign bodies to be destroyed, or combine into large molecular machines that perform a variety of different tasks.
 One of the most prominent problems in the computational study of these macromolecules is that the cost of using accurate atomistic models dramatically increases with system size.
 Simplified, coarse-grained representations offer an elegant and effective alternative to high-resolution models, and enable the simulation of large systems over extended time scales; the other side of the coin, however, is that the missing chemical detail often represents an insurmountable limitation to the realistic reproduction of the properties of interest.